Microsoft-USEduAzure/workshops/ai-and-iot/create-a-storage-account.md

 A general-purpose v2 storage account provides access to all of the Azure Storage services: blobs, files, queues, and tables.
 The quickstart creates a general-purpose v2 storage account but, the steps to create any type of storage account are similar.

-Storage account names must be unique, so make sure to replace "*useduazurelabstorage*" with a unique name.
+Storage account names must be unique, so make sure to replace "*arcticlabstore*" with a unique name.

 1. In the [Azure Portal](https://portal.azure.com), click the **+Create a resource** link at the top left of the page.
 1. In the Search field, type *Storage* and click on **Storage Account** that appears in the drop down list and click **Create.**